Prince Philip, the husband of Queen Elizabeth II, admitted to hospital

-It was a planned visit and the 98-year-old walked in for treatment, a spokesperson for the palace told NBC News, adding the queen remains at her Sandringham Estate in Norfolk, eastern England.
+It was a planned visit and the 98-year-old walked in for treatment, a spokesperson for the palace told NBC News, adding the queen remains at her Sandringham Estate in Norfolk in eastern England.

 The prince, who is is the longest-serving consort of any British monarch, is expected to remain in the King Edward VII hospital for a few days, the spokesperson added.